Menu

 You can be big and strong, but if you’re not mobile and your wrist or shoulder goes into an uncomfortable position, you’ll almost certainly injure yourself.

-Note: BMX is an extreme and though-on-the-body sport, so injuries can happen regardless of how strong and mobile you are.
+Note: BMX is an extreme and tough-on-the-body sport, so injuries can happen regardless of how strong and mobile you are.

 But even if you get injured, taking care of yourself and eating right will drastically shorten your recovery.